 |Study Process: Complex projects greater than 2 MW

-Per PURA Docket No. 03-01-15 RE02 (Compliance Order No. 1, May 12, 2010 Attachment 1) and PURA Docket No. 03-01-15 RE03 (Guidelines for the Interconnection of Residential Single Phase Certified Inverter-Based Generating Facilities of 20 kW(ac) or Less) the Connecticut Electric Distribution Companies (EDCs) “are responsible for the distribution of electric power throughout most of the State of Connecticut.
-In order to carry out their responsibilities to all customers, each EDC must assure that all Interconnections are made to certain protocols and procedures, which are described in these Guidelines.”
+Per PURA Docket No. 03-01-15 RE02 (Compliance Order No. 1, May 12, 2010 Attachment 1) and PURA Docket No. 03-01-15 RE03 (Guidelines for the Interconnection of Residential Single Phase Certified Inverter-Based Generating Facilities of 20 kW(ac) or Less), Connecticut electric distribution companies “are responsible for the distribution of electric power throughout most of the State of Connecticut.
+In order to carry out their responsibilities to all customers, each EDC must assure that all Interconnections are made to certain protocols and procedures, which are described in these guidelines.”

 One line electrical schematics